 The standard maximum validity period of a single-entry or a double-entry tourist visa is 30 days.

-The maximum validity period of a multiple-entry tourist visa issued on the basis of bilateral agreements of the Russian Federation with Austria, Greece, India, Hungary, Spain and Japan is 6 months (the authorized stay is 90 days at one trip or in total, for India – each stay not more than 30 days).
+The maximum validity period of a multiple-entry tourist visa issued on the basis of bilateral agreements of the Russian Federation with Austria, Estonia, Greece, Hungary, India, Japan and Spain is 6 months (the authorized stay is 90 days at one trip or in total, for India – each stay not more than 30 days).